MISSION’S OF ST. IGNATIUS PARISH

 In 1976 planning began and in 1980 permission was granted by the Bishop of Pueblo, for the construction of a new church.
 The church was completed in 1981, and a dedication ceremony, presided by Bishop Tafoya, was held on September 20, 1981.
 The bell tower from the old church refused to come down in the demolition, so it was preserved and still remains.

-In July 1988, while under the direction of Fr.
-William Groves, St. Ignatius Church was declared a parish by Bishop Arthur Tafoya.
+In July 1988, St. Ignatius Church was declared a parish by Bishop Arthur Tafoya.
 St. Bartholomew of Bayfield and St. Peter St. Rosa of Arboles were now missions of St. Ignatius.

 On September 1, 1995, a much needed rectory was built on Becker Street.
 A new rectory was needed if we were going to attract and keep a priest in our church.
 In 1997, Rev. Edward Andary was appointed as pastor for St. Ignatius Church and its missions – St. Bartholomew, Bayfield and St. Peter St. Rosa, Arboles.
 During his tenure Fr.
 Eddy was instrumental in getting a new education building (Tekakwitha Center) and in 2003 plans for a new parish hall began.
 The old railroad station that was serving as the parish hall was sold and removed.
 On December 12, 2003, Fr.
 Eddy passed so the parish agreed to dedicate the new parish hall in his memory.
 On April 12, 2004, Bishop Arthur Tafoya dedicated “Andary Hall.”